-Doctors prescribe alpha blockers to prevent, treat or improve symptoms in conditions such as:
+Doctors prescribe alpha blockers to prevent, treat or improve symptoms mainly in these conditions:

-Alpha blockers may have what's called a "first-dose effect."
-When you start taking an alpha blocker, you may develop pronounced low blood pressure and dizziness, which can make you suddenly faint when you rise from a sitting or lying position.
+Some alpha blockers might have what's called a "first-dose effect."
+When you start taking an alpha blocker, you might develop pronounced low blood pressure and dizziness, which can make you faint when you rise from a sitting or lying position.
 As a result, the first dose is often taken at bedtime.

 Alpha blockers can increase or decrease the effects of other medications you take.
-Tell your doctor if you take any other medications, such as beta blockers, calcium channel blockers or medications used for erectile dysfunction, if you're prescribed an alpha blocker.
+Before taking an alpha blocker, be sure your doctor knows about other medications you take, such as beta blockers, calcium channel blockers or medications for erectile dysfunction.

-Some research has found that some alpha blockers can increase the risk of heart failure with long-term use.
-While more research is needed to confirm this finding, talk to your doctor if you're concerned.
+Some research has found that long-term use of some alpha blockers can increase the risk of heart failure.
+More research is needed to confirm this finding.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not for profit mission.